client9/client9-website-2015/content/post/2015-01-17-comparison-of-linux-on-aws.md

   With 724 packages installed by default, it better.
 * Ubuntu 12 is filled with stuff that doesn't belong on a (cloud)
   server: bluetooth drivers, wireless drivers, NFS, etc.
-* Ubunut 12 and 14 package up various X (the windows system) libraries, apparently for a graphic boot system.
+* Ubuntu 12 and 14 package up various X (the windows system) libraries, apparently for a graphic boot system.
 Probably not so useful in a cloud environment.
 * Even after removing fluff from Ubuntu 12 and 14, it's still over 150 more packages than its matching Debian counterparts.